 Install Skype in Ubuntu 22.04

 As already discussed, visit the official website of Skype to get the .deb package file.
-Google search “Skype” – click first result would land you on the homepage of the Skype.
-Thereafter, click on Downloads link at the top.
+Google search "Skype" - and the first result would land you on the homepage of the Skype.
+Thereafter, open on Downloads web address at the top.

 If you are already on an Ubuntu distribution.
-Then, it will automatically provide the drop-down link – Get Skype for Linux DEB.
+Then, it will automatically provide the drop-down web address - Get Skype for Linux DEB.
 Otherwise, choose one accordingly.